top of page

 Relining - It consists in recovering the lost contact between the saddle or the base of the total prosthesis and the supporting gum, filling the space with new resin.
 The relining techniques are different.

 a) Cold or direct relining.
-The dentist uses an acrylic resin that is mixed in the chair, placed on the surface of the saddle, and shaped on the gum by placing the prosthesis in the mouth.
-This technique is quite coarse, as the cold resin does not have the same characteristics as that used in the laboratory and should be reserved for very small or non-permanent relining.
+The dentist uses an acrylic resin that is prepared at chairside, placed on the surface of the saddle, and shaped on the gum by placing the prosthesis in the mouth.
+This technique is less refined, since the cold resin does not have the same characteristics as the one used in the dental lab and should be reserved for very small or non-permanent relining.

-The same technique can be improved by putting the resin just applied to heat under pressure.
+The same technique can be improved by processing the cold resin under heat and pressure.

 b) Indirect relining.
-The dentist detects the difference in thickness to be filled with an impression paste suitable for the purpose and then removes the prosthesis from the mouth with a complete impression, in which the prosthesis remains embedded.
+The dentist records the gap to be filled with an impression paste and then removes the prosthesis from the mouth with a complete impression embedding the prosthes.
 The laboratory restores contact with the gum, filling the empty space.

-A second variant of this technique consists in inserting a soft paste into the prosthesis and asking the patient to use the prosthesis for 4-5 days.
-The paste records not only the variations in thickness, but also all the functional movements induced by the musculature of the mouth.
+A second variant of this technique consists in inserting a soft paste into the prosthesis and asking the patient to use it for 4-5 days.
+The paste adjusts with the variations in thickness and records all the functional movements induced by the mouth's musculature.
 After this registration phase, the prosthesis is returned to the laboratory to complete the base.

 bottom of page